SaaSInfraLab/Gitops-pipeline/README.md

 **Setup Instructions:**
 1. Create a GitHub Personal Access Token (PAT) with `repo` scope
 2. Add it as `GITOPS_REPO_TOKEN` secret in Sample-saas-app repository
-3. Ensure the token has write access to `flux-gitops-pipeline` repository
+3. Ensure the token has write access to `Gitops-pipeline` repository

 ## 🎯 Use Cases